temach/reports/FIA-Lab-5-mail.md

 To debug, test and verify postfix mail see the official debugging tips: http://www.postfix.org/ADDRESS_REWRITING_README.html#debugging

 Therefore to test sending and receiving mail I will use another MUA that supports TLS.
 Unfortunately finding an adequate MUA proved more of a challenge than expected.
+(At this point I did not know about the `swaks` utility, I only discovered it when doing task 6)
 1.	sendmail had some issue with TLS that I did not manage to resolve
 2.	mailx (from `mailutils` package) was painful to use after the simplicity of telnet
 3. Thunderbird requiered that either IMAP or POP3 be configured.
 This meant installing and configuring yet another server to serve IMAP/POP3 such as Dovecot.
 I did not like this complexity.

-Finally I remembered about the excellent `smtplib` supplied with python3.
+Finally I remembered about the  `smtplib` supplied with python3.
 The script below replaces telnet and provides the necessary STARTTLS support:
 ```python
 import smtplib